When you’re self-employed you probably want to get paid.

 But let’s stay on point here lol.

-How do most people take money from their business for personal expenses?
+How do most people take money out of their business for personal expenses?

 Or simply transferring money whenever they need it.

 Some people I have worked with have made transfers as many as 3-4 times a week.

 That is a horrible way to pay yourself no matter how you look at it, but not uncommon.